A fun fiction for friends!

 "Just read your Bible, son.
 I've always liked that girl, and I certainly don't want her to live in her car one more night.
 I'll talk to your dad, but in the meanwhile, I'm getting the guest room ready.
 Then I'll walk over to your place."

 "Don't wait too long.
-I have a feeling she'll be more skittish than a filly and take off as soon as she's awake."
+I have a feeling she'll be more skittish than a filly and will take off as soon as she's awake."

 "Let me take care of it.
 As strange as it may be for a mother to say to her son that even if it might have looked wrong, you did the right thing taking her in last night, son.
 You redeemed her from a bad situation."